MSc Climate Change Science and PolicyFind a programme

 An upper second-class honours degree (or international equivalent) in a scientific discipline, such as chemistry, physics, engineering, mathematics, biology, earth sciences, geography, or environmental sciences.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

-Previous graduates have secured a wide range of jobs following the MSc, including environmental consultancy, the Centre for Ecology and Hydrology, the UK Met Office, as well as numerous PhD positions.
+Previous graduates have gone on to work at a wide range of employers after completing this MSc, including environmental consultancy, the Centre for Ecology and Hydrology and the UK Met Office, as well as numerous PhD positions.